1. All entries, with entrance fee, must be received on or before September 30th 2022.

 (c) Appoint replacement or additional adjudicators and accompanists and to modify, alter or cancel any of the arrangements detailed in the Syllabus.

 (d) Withhold awards in any class in which it is considered that there are insufficient entries or a suitable standard has not been reached.

 4. When the entry list is closed, the Committee will decide the order of classes and will conduct a ballot for the order of competing.
-Competitors will be notified of the approximate time of commencement of each class they have entered.
+Competitors will be able to access on line the approximate time of commencement and location of each class they have entered.

 7. Competitors not answering to their numbers when called upon to perform, unless appearing in classes running concurrently or having made previous arrangements with the Competitors’ Steward may be disqualified.

 8. In own choice music classes, titles of all pieces, composers and duration must be stated on the Entry Form, otherwise entries will not be accepted.